The Search for Madge

-Regular readers know that MadgesHatbox is named in honor of my grandmother Madge Beals Meredith who was a milliner.
+Regular readers know that MadgesHatbox is named in honor of my grandmother Madge Beals Meredith who was a milliner in her younger days.
 Little did I know, when I made that decision, an adventure was in store.
 A chance remark led me to try to find a hat shop Madge opened in Scooba, Mississippi in 1917.
-You can read about my journey here, in a seven part series.
+You can read about my journey here, in a seven-part series.

-Along the way I met many amazing people from Kansas to Mississippi but the most amazing of them all is Miss Thelma, the heart and soul of Scooba.
+Along the way, I have met many amazing people from Kansas to Mississippi but the most amazing of them all is Miss Thelma, the heart and soul of Scooba.

 At age 96, Miss T is still a newspaper columnist for the Kemper County Messenger and when last we met she had begun work on a cookbook containing all of her famous recipes.